General networking terms¶

 - CIDR (Classless Inter-Domain Routing)

-an IP addressing method that improves the efficiency of allocating IP addresses
+An IP addressing method that improves the efficiency of allocating IP addresses

 - DHCP (Dynamic Host Configuration Protocol)

-network management protocol used to automatically assign IP addresses and other communication parameters to devices on an Internet protocol network
+Network management protocol used to automatically assign IP addresses and other communication parameters to devices on an Internet protocol network

 - DNS (Domain Name System)

-a system by which computers and other devices on the Internet or Internet protocol networks are uniquely identified using names mapped to their IP addresses
+A system by which computers and other devices on the Internet or Internet protocol networks are uniquely identified using names mapped to their IP addresses

 - Endpoint

-an entity (device, service, node, etc.) at the end of a network communication channel
+An entity (device, service, node, etc.) at the end of a network communication channel

 - FQDN (Fully Qualified Domain Name)

-the complete address of a computer, host, or any other entity on the Internet
+The complete address of a computer, host, or any other entity on the Internet

 - Identity Provider (IdP)

-a third-party entity and/or service that stores and manages identities and credentials for use by other websites, applications, or other digital resources
+A third-party entity and/or service that stores and manages identities and credentials for use by other websites, applications, or other digital resources

 - LDAP (Lightweight Directory Access Protocol)

-an open, cross-platform protocol used to access and maintain directory services for assets in an Internet protocol network
+An open, cross-platform protocol used to access and maintain directory services for assets in an Internet protocol network

 - LLDP (Link Layer Discovery Protocol)

-a vendor-neutral protocol used by devices on IEEE 802 networks to advertise their identity, capabilities, and other information
+A vendor-neutral protocol used by devices on IEEE 802 networks to advertise their identity, capabilities, and other information

 - MIB (Management Information Base)

-a database that stores information used for managing a network
+A database that stores information used for managing a network

 - Network interface

-a (physical or software-based) point of connection between a network entity and the rest of the network
+A (physical or software-based) point of connection between a network entity and the rest of the network

 - NID (Network Infrastructure Device)

-any device, such as an access point, router, or switch, that provide the means for entities to communicate with each other over a network
+Any device, such as an access point, router, or switch, that provide the means for entities to communicate with each other over a network

 - NTP (Network Time Protocol)

-a networking protocol used to synchronize device clocks over the Internet
+A networking protocol used to synchronize device clocks over the Internet

 - Open port

-a TCP or UDP port that has been configured to accept packets
+A TCP or UDP port that has been configured to accept packets

 - OUI (Organizationally Unique Identifier)

-a unique 24-bit number in a MAC address that identifies the vendor or the manufacturer of the device
+A unique 24-bit number in a MAC address that identifies the vendor or the manufacturer of the device

 - PDU (Protocol Data Unit)

-an individual unit of information exchanged by entities on a network using the same protocol
+An individual unit of information exchanged by entities on a network using the same protocol

 - PostgreSQL

-an open-source relational database management system (RDBMS) that supports both SQL and JSON querying
+An open-source relational database management system (RDBMS) that supports both SQL and JSON querying

 - RADIUS (Remote Authentication Dial-In User Service)

-a client-server AAA (authentication, authorization, accounting) protocol used to manage remote user access to network resources
+A client-server AAA (authentication, authorization, accounting) protocol used to manage remote user access to network resources

 - Web server banner

-a text-based greeting message, which includes information like open ports, services, and version numbers, returned by a web host
+A text-based greeting message, which includes information like open ports, services, and version numbers, returned by a web host

 - SNMP (Simple Network Management Protocol)

-an IP network protocol used to collect data related to state and/or behavior from devices on a network
+An IP network protocol used to collect data related to state and/or behavior from devices on a network

 - SNMP trap

-a PDU that can be sent by an SNMP-enabled device without needing to be polled
+A PDU that can be sent by an SNMP-enabled device without needing to be polled

 - Software agent

-a persistent piece of software that performs certain actions and/or interacts with its environment on behalf of a user or another program
+A persistent piece of software that performs certain actions and/or interacts with its environment on behalf of a user or another program

 - SSH (Secure Shell Protocol)

-a network communication protocol that allows network services to be used securely over an unsecured network
+A network communication protocol that allows network services to be used securely over an unsecured network

 - SSL (Secure Sockets Layer)

-a protocol for establishing secure connections between networked devices
+A protocol for establishing secure connections between networked devices

 - Syslog

-a cross-platform network logging protocol used to send and/or receive alerts between different devices on a network
+A cross-platform network logging protocol used to send and/or receive alerts between different devices on a network

 - TCP (Transmission Control Protocol)

-a connection-oriented protocol that enables the bidirectional exchange of messages between devices on the same network
+A connection-oriented protocol that enables the bidirectional exchange of messages between devices on the same network

 - TSIG (Transaction Signature)

-a protocol that secures DNS packets and allows a Domain Name System to authenticate updates to the DNS database
+A protocol that secures DNS packets and allows a Domain Name System to authenticate updates to the DNS database

 - Virtual appliance

-a pre-configured virtual machine image with pre-installed software meant to serve a specific function
+A pre-configured virtual machine image with pre-installed software meant to serve a specific function